How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 • A passion for being a lifelong learner

-If you have these things, I have confidence that you will be successful in homeschooling!
+If you have these things, I am confident that you will be successful in homeschooling!

 an entire family reads outside